unsaltedkale/Orbit-Idle-Game/README.md

 ## What is Orbit?

-Orbit is a relaxing idle game being developed for [⛵Shipwrecked](https://shipwrecked.hackclub.com/) based on the life cycles of stars.
+Orbit is a relaxing idle game being developed for [⛵ Shipwrecked](https://shipwrecked.hackclub.com/) based on the life cycles of stars.
 Your star will evolve from a protostar, to a main-squence star, expand as it becomes a giant, and explode in a super-nova!
 (If your star has enough mass, of course...)\
 \
 Rouge planets will sometimes wander into your gravity as well.
 Throw planets into orbit and watch as your solar system slowly evolves in the background.

 ## What makes Orbit different than other idle games?

 Unlike some idle games which are based in rapid progression and ever-growing numbers, I'm building this game to be something relaxing you can run on a second monitor or in the corner while you work, listen to music, or research more star facts.
-The only true progression how much mass your star has each life cycle, which can't be upgraded or changed through clicking or interacting-- only time will make your star bigger as it recycles itself.
+The only true progression how much mass your star has each life cycle, which can't be upgraded or changed through clicking or interacting-- only time will make your star bigger as you recycle it.

 ## What are some features of orbit?

 Orbit, due to being about astronomy, planets, and orbital mechanics, has taken a lot more time to just get the MVP[^1] stuff down than I expected[^2].
 When I ship this, I hope to implement as many features as I possibly can, but, unforunately, I cannot do everything.

-#### Some features that will almost definitely exist are be:
+#### Some features that will almost definitely exist are:

 ⭐ Star evolution!
 ⭐ Pretty Art!